Nov 3, 2011

 The State by Franz Oppenheimer

-Much political philosophy begins with a “social concept” theory of the state.
+Much political philosophy begins with a “social contract” theory of the state.
 Mankind originally existed in a “state of nature,” and the state only arose when people came together and agreed to give up some of their liberties in exchange for protection of others.
 Oppenheimer rejects this rosy picture and replaces it with his much more realistic “conquest theory,” which finds the genesis of states in roving bands of marauders who eventually settled down and turned to taxation when they realized it was easier than perpetual raiding.
 The State also features Oppenheimer’s influential distinction between the two means by which man can set about fulfilling his needs: “I propose in the following discussion to call one’s own labor and the equivalent exchange of one’s own labor for the labor of others, the ‘economic means’ for the satisfaction of needs, while the unrequited appropriation of the labor of others will be called the ‘political means.’”

 Bourgeois Dignity: Why Economics Can’t Explain the Modern World by Deirdre McCloskey